James Millar (loyalist)

-James Millar (born 6 July 1966) – commonly known as "Sham" – is a Northern Irish loyalist paramilitary.
+James Millar (born 6 July 1966) is a Northern Irish loyalist paramilitary.
 Millar was a leading member of the West Belfast Brigade of the Ulster Defence Association (UDA) until 2003 when he was one of a number of dissident members forcibly expelled from the group.

 Early years

 Sham Millar was born in Belfast to a Protestant family and made his home in the Shankill Road area of west Belfast.
 He is the son of Wendy Millar, who was a leading figure in the UDA's women's unit.
 Along with contemporaries such as his brother Herbie, Johnny Adair, Sam McCrory, "Fat" Jackie Thompson and Donald Hodgen, Millar was part of a skinhead gang that was involved in petty and violent crime in and around the lower Shankill in the early 1980s.